websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ## Adding Fragments

-Follow these steps to add a Fragment to a Content Page:

 1. While editing a Content Page, open the *Fragment and Widgets* (![Fragments and Widgets](../../../images/icon-cards2.png)) panel in the editing Sidebar Menu.

 1. Drag and drop a Fragment to the desired location in your page layout.